 The Good Schools Guide Blog

-Getting a job is a full-time role.
+Consider finding your first job as a full-time occupation.
 It will occupy you every day and take up a large part of each day.
-The experience can be exciting, worrying, uplifiting, exhausting, invigorating and challenging.
+The experience can be exciting, worrying, uplifting, exhausting, invigorating and challenging.

 Contact us +44 203 286 6824 or email@example.com

 Here are our favourite pieces of advice to help you when job hunting.

 - Start each day as if you were going to work.
 Try and find somewhere to work, create your own place of work - e.g., the local library.
 The routine and format will help you focus and give direction to you and your goals.

 - No- one will know you are looking for a job unless you tell them or ask them for one!

 - You don't always have to ask someone else for a job, ask for advice, introductions, ideas - help in general.
 If they have a job that they think suits you anyone sensible will offer it to you.

 - You lose nothing by applying to all nor asking anyone.
 Instead, you stand to gain everything.